Lori Vallow Daybell is sentenced to multiple life terms for killing her children

 Other criminal cases are also pending for Vallow Daybell in Arizona, where she previously lived.

 She's under indictment there on conspiracy murder charges for allegedly arranging for one of her brothers to shoot and kill her fourth husband, Charles Vallow, in July 2019.
-That brother, Alex Cox, died in December 2019, of what was determined to be natural causes.
-She's also accused of conspiring with Alex to murder her niece's ex-husband, Brandon Boudreaux, who was shot at in 2019 but who survived.
+That brother, Alex Cox, died in December 2019 of what was determined to be natural causes.
+She's also accused of conspiring with Cox to murder her niece's ex-husband, Brandon Boudreaux, who was shot at in 2019 but survived.

+Those speaking at Wednesday's proceedings in Idaho included Kay Woodcock — the sister of Charles Vallow and grandmother of JJ — who recounted JJ's short life and described precious moments she shared with him and his sister, Tylee.

+"This all began with greed," Woodcock said of their deaths, adding that if Vallow Daybell had simply called her to ask, she would have willingly given Vallow Daybell $1 million — the amount of a life insurance policy covering Charles Vallow — if it could have avoided the tragedies that unfolded.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.